rudywaltz/custom-element-workshop/03/README.md

 ## Knowledge

-In previous example we not update the current step, always attach as a copy from the result.
-To prevent this, must store child component data in parent and upsert the list.
+In the previous example we did not update the current step, we attached a copy from the result.
+To prevent this behavior, we must store the child component's data in parent and upsert the list.

 ## Exercise
-- add ```uuid``` for step component
+- Add ```uuid``` for step component.
-- upsert step in ```steps``` component
+- Upsert step in ```steps``` component.
--  Make sure not leave any unnecessary DOM element after render
+- Make sure not to leave any unnecessary DOM element(s) after render.

 ## Helper